gtianyi/rationalRealtimeSearch-training/README.md

 make
 ```
-# STEP TO GENERATE DATA.
+# PIPELINE TO GENERATE DATA.
 1. generate domain instances and put them into worlds folder
     * tiles instances can be found [here](https://github.com/ajx256/thesis-real-time-search/tree/master/worlds)
     * feel free to email me if you need other domain's instance or generator